 It is estimated that more than £35 million has been raised for charities by runners in the Great South Run, since its start in 1990.
 In fact if you have not been able to secure a place, a guaranteed charity place is a good option, see links below.
 Guaranteed charity place are a great way to get an entry to the Great South Run and at the same time helping to raise much needed funds for the charity.
 For details of charity running places please visit Great South Run Charity Places.

 Parking spaces will be available on Southsea Common itself, follow the Great South Run road signs, or you could use one of the many city centre car parks follow the link for more details.
 Follow this link to view a map indicating the location of Car Parks in Portsmouth.

 The roads adjacent to the start and finish of the Great South Run on Southsea Common will be closed from 06:00am.This includes Pier Road, Clarence Esplanade and Avenue de Caen.
 Other roads on which the race will be run will be closed from 09:00am.
 Roads are re-opened as soon as possible on a rolling basis but all roads will be re-opened by 14:00.
 If you arrive late use the city centre car parks and walk to the race start area.

 As Portsmouth is an island there are only three access roads, so there is bound to be some congestion after the race, so why not stay a little longer and visit one of the numerous pubs or restaurants in Portsmouth, after all you will have earned it.

-If you are planning to stay overnight or maybe make a weekend of it there are plenty of Hotels to choose from, but book early as it is bound to be a busy period, follow this link Portsmouth Hotels for more information.
+If you are planning to stay overnight or maybe make a weekend of it following the run there are plenty of Hotels to choose from, but book early as it is bound to be a busy period, follow this link Portsmouth Hotels for more information.

-The course map below is interactive, ee have added information on points of interest along the route, click on the marker to see the details.
+The course map of the Great South Run route below is interactive, there is information on points of interest along the route, click on the marker to see the details.